 in a different position from before, the wind long

 and walked away.

 What is water to the wise?

 What once lost is lost forever?

-- The poem’s theme is loosely based on the speech and characteristics of Jane Austen’s characters in Pride and Prejudice.
+- The poem’s characters are very loosely based on the speech and characteristics of Jane Austen’s Elizabeth and Mr. Darcy in Pride and Prejudice.

 - The image is a still from the music video of Cherry Wine by Hozier.